Disclosure Policy and IR Policy

 The Corporate Communications Department reports all information requiring timely disclosure to the Corporate Accounting Department in charge of provisional financial reporting.

-(2)Analysis and Appraisal Process
+(2)Analysis and Decision Process

-The necessity to disclose information is discussed and confirmed with the relevant divisions and departments.
+The necessity, to disclose information is discussed and confirmed with the relevant divisions and departments.

 If necessary the matter is brought up for discussion by the Disclosure Committee.